 DAVID HAY JONES / SCIENCE PHOTO LIBRARY DAVID HAY JONES / SCIENCE PHOTO LIBRARY

 Atmospheric pollution research.
-Meteorological device on top of the PROPHET tower (Program for Research on Oxidants: Photochemistry, Emissions and Transport) at UMBS (University of Michigan Biological Station), Pellston, Michigan, USA.
+PROPHET tower (Program for Research on Oxidants: Photochemistry, Emissions and Transport) at UMBS (University of Michigan Biological Station), Pellston, Michigan, USA.
 The 30-metre-tall tower uses instruments high above the forest canopy to obtain meteorological data and measure pollutant levels.
-The pollutant gases studied are nitrogen oxides and volatile organic compounds.
-Interactions between these pollutants and sunlight forms the pollutant gas ozone.
-The PROPHET program, started in 1996, also studies the effect on the forest.
-Nitrogen pollutants increase plant growth, but ozone reduces it.
+The pollutants studied are nitrogen oxides and volatile organic compounds.
+Interactions between these pollutants and sunlight forms ozone, which is a pollutant in the lower atmosphere.
+The PROPHET program, started in 1996, also studies the interaction between the forest and the atmosphere.
+Nitrogen pollutants can increase plant growth, but ozone reduces it.